-Colorado in general is a growing bioscience hub, with 84% of bioscience companies concentrated in its nine-county region across Metro Denver and Northern Colorado.
+Some might prefer to categorise Denver as the Mountain region or West, rather than MidWest, but technicalities aside, Colorado in general is a growing bioscience hub, with 84% of bioscience companies concentrated in its nine-county region across Metro Denver and Northern Colorado.
 Medical devices are the name of the game here with a weighting of 70% med device and diagnostics companies to 30% pharma and biotech.
 Even so, Denver was ranked 11th best biopharma cluster in the nation.
 The general region is home to many leading pharma, biotech and med device giants such as AstraZeneca, MedTronic and DePuy Synthes.

 Denver sits at the base of the Rocky Mountains and provides ample opportunity for outdoor pursuits as well winter sports like skiing and snowboarding, made better with a majority of sunny days.
 The city is a great place to live thanks its eco-friendly, open-minded and relatively young population.
 It’s also a great place to work for life science professionals.
 Since 2011, employment in the nine-county region has grown by an impressive 7.5% which is higher than the national average of 5.4%, and led to being ranked #10 in the country for employment in 2017.
 Currently, over 16,000 people are employed in approximately 730 life science companies.